 Jenn found Iyengar yoga 16 years ago in an effort to manage injuries from a lifetime of competitive sports.
 Not only did she find yoga provided relief from chronic lower back pain and stiff shoulders but enhanced her emotional and mental well being too.
 Jenn is currently Iyengar certified at the Introductory Level and has been teaching for 12 years.
 Her style is challenging, yet encouraging.
 Jenn enjoys teaching students of all levels progress in their practice both on the mat and in their daily activities.
 When not teaching, Jenn enjoys mountain biking, gardening and backpacking with her husband and two daughters.

-Shari began practicing yoga in 2012, and has focused on Iyengar yoga since 2017.
+Shari began practicing yoga in 2012, and has focused on Iyengar Yoga since 2017.
 She considers herself a student first and foremost, motivated by the joy and ever-evolving challenges she finds in this practice.
 She studies with teachers who encourage mindfulness, persistence, exploration and a sense of play.
 As a teacher, her priority is creating an environment where students feel welcome, respected and supported, and are empowered to develop their personal relationship with this practice.
+Shari is one of our student teachers and is working towards her Iyengar Yoga certification.